 3. Pack only garments that can be color-coordinated with everything else in your travel wardrobe.
 If it doesn’t work in multiple outfits, leave it at home.

-5. Many travelers swear by compression bags (also known as Space Bags) to help save precious space — but keep in mind that they won’t help you stay within airline weight limits.
-(Some carriers do weigh carry-ons.)
+5. Many travelers swear by compression bags (also known as Space Bags) to help save precious space—but keep in mind that they won’t help you stay within airline weight limits.
+(Some airlines, particularly outside the U.S., do weigh carry-ons.)

 Travelers, what advice would you add?
 Leave your best tips in the comments below.